 Tirzepatide is a dual-receptor agonist: it binds and activates both the GLP-1 receptor and the GIP (glucose-dependent insulinotropic polypeptide) receptor.
 GIP is the other major incretin hormone.
 The two-receptor mechanism produces somewhat larger effects on weight loss and glucose handling than GLP-1 alone — head-to-head trials in type 2 diabetes and in obesity (without PCOS) have consistently shown tirzepatide outperforming semaglutide on weight loss and glycemic markers.

 In PCOS specifically, the mechanism question is whether the dual-receptor activation adds anything beyond the insulin-resistance and weight effects you would get from semaglutide alone.
 The honest answer is: probably, in patients who tolerate the higher doses, but the PCOS-specific head-to-head dataset is still small.
 The general weight-loss and glucose data suggests yes.
-The PCOS-specific endpoints (androgens, cycles, ovulation) likely follow the same direction at larger magnitude, given that both medications work through improving insulin sensitivity and producing weight loss.
+Whether the PCOS-specific endpoints (androgens, cycles, ovulation) follow the same pattern has not yet been established — head-to-head PCOS data does not exist.

 Weight loss — where the magnitudes differ

-In general-population trials, semaglutide produces approximately 15–17% body-weight reduction at maximum tolerated dose over 68 weeks.
-Tirzepatide produces approximately 20–22% over similar durations.
-That difference is real and consistent across trial after trial.
+In general-population trials of the FDA-approved branded products, semaglutide produced approximately 15–17% body-weight reduction at maximum tolerated dose over 68 weeks, and tirzepatide approximately 20–22% over similar durations.
+That difference has been consistent across trials.
+These are trial averages for approved products — not compounded formulations — and are not predictions for any individual; individual results vary.

-In PCOS specifically, the most striking dataset to date is the UK real-world tirzepatide cohort: 4,241 women with PCOS prescribed tirzepatide between February 2024 and January 2025.
-Median weight loss was 18.81% at ten months, with 90.8% reaching at least 10% loss and 75.96% reaching at least 15%.
-That cohort is large enough — and the response rate consistent enough — to set a useful expectation: if you have PCOS and you stay on tirzepatide for ten months at therapeutic dose, the average outcome is ~18-19% body weight reduction.
+In PCOS specifically, one of the largest datasets to date is the UK real-world tirzepatide cohort: 4,241 women with PCOS prescribed branded tirzepatide between February 2024 and January 2025.
+Median weight loss was reported as 18.81% at ten months, with 90.8% reaching at least 10% loss and 75.96% reaching at least 15%.
+That is one of the largest PCOS-specific datasets published to date.
+As with any real-world cohort, the numbers describe the studied population — they are not predictions for any individual; the cohort used branded tirzepatide, not compounded formulations, and individual responses vary widely.

 Semaglutide PCOS-specific cohorts and trials have typically reported 10–15% weight loss at six months — a different timeframe and a different magnitude.
 The Jensterle 2023 RCT (16 weeks, 1.0 mg weekly) and subsequent semaglutide PCOS studies have shown smaller weight loss than the UK tirzepatide cohort, partly because the trial durations were shorter and partly because the medication produces less weight loss on average.
-Both medications work; the magnitude differs.
+Both medications have published PCOS-specific data; the reported magnitudes differ.

 For a patient with significant weight to lose, that magnitude difference can matter clinically.
-For a patient near a healthy BMI who is on GLP-1 primarily for insulin and cycle benefits, the magnitude is less central — and the choice might lean toward semaglutide on tolerability or cost.
+For a patient near a healthy BMI who is on GLP-1 primarily for insulin and cycle benefits, the magnitude is less central — and a clinician might lean toward semaglutide on tolerability or cost.

 Secondary endpoints — insulin, androgens, cycles